OpenAPC/openapc.github.io/about.md

 - University of Sheffield
 - University of Southampton
 - University of St Andrews
+- University of Strathclyde
 - University of Surrey
 - University of Sussex
+- University of the West of England
+- University of Ulster
 - University of Warwick
 - University of York

 ## Participating Institutions from the Czech Republic (contributed by [CzechELib](https://www.czechelib.cz/en/)):